KieronGrace/github-intro/README.md

 # github-intro
-I am just starting out in development.
-My goal is to become a front-end developer.
-I have a two year-old daughter.
+I am a budding web developer trying to learn as much as possible.
+I have student experience with html, css, JavaScript, Java, and some PHP.